rgs1/zk_shell/README.md

 haldaemon:x:68:68:HAL daemon:/:/sbin/nologin
 ```

-Copying from one ZK cluster to another is supported, too:
+Copying between one ZooKeeper cluster to another is supported, too:

 ```
 (CONNECTED) /> cp zk://localhost:2181/passwd zk://othercluster:2183/mypasswd
 ```

-You can also copy from znodes to a JSON file:
+Copying between a ZooKeeper cluster and JSON files is supported as well:

 ```
 (CONNECTED) /> cp zk://localhost:2181/something json://!tmp!backup.json/ true true
 ```

-Mirroring one path to another path in ZK or from ZK to a JSON file or from the
-filesystem or a JSON to ZK is supported.
-Mirroring replaces the destination path
+Mirroring paths to between clusters or JSON files is also supported.
+Mirroring replaces the destination
-with the content and structure of the source path.
+path with the content and structure of the source path.

 ```
 (CONNECTED) /> create /source/znode1/znode11 'Hello' false false true